Myrmod/electron-rollup-boilerplate/README.md

 ## Description
 In this boilerpalte you can integrate any web technology you like.
 On default we're using stylus and react separately with our electron & rollup setup.

+Hint: This repository needs some refactoring, sue at your own risk!

 ## default Dependencies
 - @rollup/plugin-commonjs
 - @rollup/plugin-node-resolve